 You probably remember me from the hit TV show, World’s Most Powerful Dads.
-As you’ll know, that ended in ignominy when it transpired I don’t even have (or like!) children.
+As you’ll know, that ended in ignominy when it transpired I’m not particularly strong and don’t have any children.

 Shoot me a message if you wanna collab on something.

 Below is a list of recently published things: